 You reach Ping‘ An early in the afternoon.
 There is time for a stroll around this car-free mountain village.

-At the parking area of Ping’An your driver will be waiting for you for a drive of about 2.5 hours to Guilin Airport and flight to Hangzhou.
+At the parking area of Ping’An your driver will be waiting for you for a drive to Guilin Airport and flight to Hangzhou.
 Transfer and overnight accommodation at Hangzhou.

 Day 11: HANGZHOU - HISTORIC WUZHEN